Effects conditional on post-treatment events generated by independent mechanisms: Setup and notation

 The causal model is represented in the DAG in Figure \ref{fig:dag_general}, and we will assume that the graph encodes a Finest Fully Randomized Causally Interpreted Structured Tree Graph model (FFRCISTG)\cite{robins1986new, richardson2013single}.

-In such a trial the average (marginal) effect of $A$ on $Y$ is easy to identify and estimate: Because there is no confounding the association between the treatment and the outcome represents the marginal effect\cite{hernan2010causal}.
+In such a trial the average (marginal) effect of $A$ on $Y$ is easy to identify when $Y$ is measured in all units; because there is no confounding the association between the treatment and the outcome represents the marginal effect\cite{hernan2010causal}.

-Suppose that we are interested in isolating the effect of $A$ on $Y$, for example, because the outcome $Y$ is undefined when the post-treatment event $D$ occurs.
-Several different causal effects have been suggested to quantify such effects, see for example \cite{robins1986new, rubin2006causal,stensrud2023conditional,wang2017identification}.
+Suppose that we are interested in isolating the effect of $A$ on $Y$, for example, because the outcome $Y$ is undefined, or not of interest, when the post-treatment event $D$ occurs.
+More formally, we represent this by giving the variable $Y$ an arbitrary value when $D=1$, indicating an ``undefined'' state.
+This representation aligns with the causal DAG in Figure \ref{fig:dag_general}, in which the edge $D \rightarrow Y$ allows the distribution of $Y$ to depend on $D$ given $A$ and $U$.
+Marginal expectations of $Y$ are therefore not of practical interest in this setting, and several different causal estimands have been suggested to quantify effects, see for example \cite{robins1986new, rubin2006causal,stensrud2023conditional,wang2017identification}.
 The existing strategies require access to measurements of the common causes $U$ or their proxies\cite{park2024proximal}.
 However, we will show that when $D$ is generated in a particular way that can sometimes be justified in practice, certain causal effects can be estimated without adjusting for $U$.

 To formalize the causal parameters and clarify our assumptions we will rely on potential outcomes\cite{hernan2010causal}.
 In particular, we will use notation $Y^{a=a'}$ to indicate the value of the outcome had, possibly contrary to fact, the treatment variable $A$ been set to $a'$.